faketuna/lupercalia-mg-cs2/README.md

 ### Anti camp system

+Player model cannot be glowing atm.
+After this problem solved It will release ready.

-- When camp detected player will be slapped
+- When camp detected player will be slapped or glowed.

 ### Round end damage immunity